vlinderco/vlinderco.github.io/resources.md

 ## Download sample workbooks

 A workbook of the [tightrope] has been created as an introduction pack

 For Youth Justice practitioners an Out of Court Disposal template has been created and is available here: [OOCD Screening Template 2019.pdf]

+## Guidance booklet PDF link

+For those using the toolkit with cards - this is the link to the guidance [guidance]

 For more information email: [info@vlinder.co.uk](mailto:info@vlinder.co.uk)

 [Amazon]: https://www.amazon.co.uk/Tightrope-Toolkit-Dr-Roberta-Evans/dp/1999908007/ref=sr_1_1?ie=UTF8&qid=1548973729&sr=8-1&keywords=tightrope+evans
 [tightrope]: /downloads/tightropemodel.pdf
 [OOCD Screening Template 2019.pdf]: /downloads/OOCD%20Screening%20Tightrope%202019.pdf
+[guidance]:

 > "There is nothing in a caterpillar that tells you it's going to be a butterfly."
 > <small>Richard Buckminster Fuller</small>